geospace-code/h5fortran/Examples.md

 compression and chunking are disabled if any element of chunk_size is less than 1 chunk_size may be manually specified in write() otherwise it will be set automatically.

-Currently, data is written contiguous if not compressed and is only chunked if compression is used.
+Currently, data is written contiguous or compact if not compressed and is only chunked if compression is used.

 ## check if a variable exists